 Dr. Doudou D. Faye (D. D. or Faye), Founder/President

 Dr. Faye is the founder of ABC.
-His goal is to give back to the community in his quest for making a difference and feeling the inner satisfaction of the volunteer spirit.
+His goal is to give back to the community in his quest for making a difference and filling the inner satisfaction of the volunteer spirit.
 Dr. Faye has an extensive experience and background in environmental stewardship, with an emphasis on rational exploitation of African natural resources to generate income leading to sustainability.
 Dr. Faye is an entomologist specialized in Integrated Pest management (IPM) with a focus on malaria prevention in Africa.
 He is also an international tenor in neem advocacy and environment awareness.
+He is the Chair of the Pan-African Neem Summit Burkina-2017 and founder of Neem of Africa project.

 Dr. Doudou D. Faye is native of Kaolack, Senegal.
 He graduated as Entomologist/Agronomist from Texas Tech University in Lubbock (1991).
 Dr. Faye served as the Senegal Institute Senegal for Agricultural Research/ISRA Cotton and Food Crop Senior Entomologist.
 He worked as consultant with several organizations, including USAID environment and Integrated Pest Management in Africa on termites and mosquitoes.
 He co-authored a compendium on identification and description of empirical and research-based alternatives for rural development in Senegal and the Gambia (French and English versions).
 As a neem (Azadirachta indica, Juss) specialist, Dr. Faye attended and contributed in several India Neem Foundation World Neem Conferences, with the most recent one in 2007 in Coimbatore, India, where he proposed Dakar Senegal as the 2010 host for the 6th World Neem Conference.
 Dr. Faye was selected among the Senegalese scientists in the Diaspora by the University of Dakar (UCAD)/UNPD/Senegal Government to attend the first UCAD Diaspora Day to present his work through his NGO Africa Bound Corporation (www.africabound.org) and neem research and outreach program (www.senegalneemfoundation.org).
 In the USA, he served as Stet Corporation (www.stetcorp.com) Senior Scientist.
 He is also the owner of CommonSense Pest Management, a small pest management business in Cedar Creek, TX where he received the Austin State Farm Insurance Unsung Hero Award in 1999.
 Presently, Dr. Faye focuses on botanicals pesticides and income generation for rural communities in Senegal with emphasis on the rational exploitation of the neem tree, while building the FayeKunda African Village in his 10-acre land in Cedar Creek, a cultural program of his NGOs.